On Separate Normalization in Self-supervised Transformers: Approach

+As a comparison, the \CLS token's embedding and other tokens' embeddings interfere with each other in a shared normalization structure.
+With ShareNorm, the update directions of the LN parameters $\{\bgamma,\bbeta\}$ are primarily driven by the embeddings of normal tokens.
+Below is the gradient calculation for these parameters,

-The backpropagated gradient of $\calL$ on the $i$-th dimension parameters in LN is influenced by both token types.
-Given the potentially diverse characteristics (i.e., mean and scale) of feature distributions, it might be challenging to accommodate both token types simultaneously.
-Moreover, the requirement of mapping two types of token features into an identical sphere obliges them to diverge under the constraint $\sum_{i=1}^d {(\bh'_i -\beta_i)^2}/{\gamma_i^2} = 1$.
-Since the numbers of seen \CLS features are relatively fewer than the token features, the volume of the hyperspace accommodating the \CLS features is consequently compressed.
-Figure~\ref{fig:dimension_collapse}(a, b) demonstrates this phenomenon in the scenario where both token types utilize a ShareNorm normalization layer and how using SepNorm mitigates this effect.
-By projecting the \CLS and token embeddings into two non-shared spaces, the \CLS feature exhibits better representational power and thus can better encode the global information (see Figrue~\ref{fig:dimension_collapse}(c,d,e)).
+We see the summation in the gradient calculation is dominated by normal tokens given that the number of normal tokens is typically a large number.
+Given the potentially diverse characteristics (i.e., mean and scale) of feature distributions, it might be challenging for normalization parameters to accommodate both token types simultaneously.
+Moreover, mapping two types of token features into the same sphere may also mix the signal of \CLS tokens with other tokens.
+Figure~\ref{fig:dist_landscape}(a, b) demonstrates this phenomenon in the scenario where both token types utilize a ShareNorm and how using SepNorm mitigates this effect.